 The U.S. Green Builders Council, the Florida Chapter together with its coalition of students and professionals, the Emerging Green Builders, may help proposed recreational facilities highlight green building principles.
-Many of the principles of green building were practiced by the native Americans and early pioneer settlers.
+Many of the principles of the green building were practiced by the native Americans and early pioneer settlers.

 History and Heritage:

 Our community’s roots give a critical sense of place that reflects our unique place in the world and the contributions of our ancestors.
 Some of the groups that can help find and interpret our roots are: the Miccosukee Tribe of Florida, the Seminole Tribe of Florida, the African-American Research Library and Cultural Center, Dillard High School, the State Office of Historic Preservation, and the Broward Historical Commission.